 How to create a UX research plan?
 Summary of the article

-- UX research (e.g., web usability testing, researching an Internet platform user) allows you to achieve high competitiveness of your digital product.
+- UX research (e.g., usability testing, researching an Internet platform user) allows you to achieve high competitiveness for your digital product.

 - UX research has an academic, scientific character, making it a valuable tool for optimizing and improving digital products.